sagemathinc/sbir2015/description.md

 projects.

 Harald Schilly is a Ph.D. student at Universität Wien in Vienna, Austria.
-(Note: Schilly would not be paid by any money coming from this grant.)
 Since 2007, he has made numerous contributions to the core SageMath library in numerical mathematics and optimization.
 He maintains numerous  aspects of the Sage infrastructure,